 On November 16, 2022, the Corporation filed a short form base shelf prospectus to establish a MTN Debentures Program and entered into a Dealers Agreement with certain affiliates of a group of Canadian Chartered Banks.

 The Corporation may, from time to time during the 25-month life of the shelf prospectus, issue MTN Debentures in an aggregate principal amount of up to \$800 million.
-The establishment of the MTN Debenture Program has been approved by the BCUC.
+The MTN Debenture Program expired on December 16, 2024.